InVideo AI: Future of Ads, or Slop at Scale?

 People debate whether AI can “replace creatives.”
 That’s not the operational question.

-The operational question is: Where do you want humans to be irreplaceable, and where do you want machines to be fast?
+The real question is: Where do you want humans to be irreplaceable, and where do you want machines to be fast?

 Because if AI handles production, your competitive edge moves to: